HussainAther/philosophy/causality/contextualemergence.md

 an intentional system.
 An intentional system is necessary for being a true believer, according to Dennett.
 Sufficient conditions in the intentional hierarchy implement contextual stability conditions.

-The transition from equilibrium thermodynamcis to fluid dynamics represents phenomenal laws of fluid dynamics (like the Navier-Stokes equation) emerging from statistical mechancis under the assumption of local equilibrium.
+The transition from equilibrium thermodynamics to fluid dynamics represents phenomenal laws of fluid dynamics (like the Navier-Stokes equation) emerging from statistical mechancis under the assumption of local equilibrium.
 Sufficient boundary conditions give rise to self-organization, such as through "magnetic snakes."
 We give a rationality constraint for optimal dissipation of pumped energy, and true believers emerge contextually